vic-ma/howtodismantle.github.io/_posts/2024-11-17-Cracking-the-code-Part-I-Getting-started-with-Peakboard-Hub-API.md

 Here's how the script works:

 1. Add the key to the header.
-1. Call the token function.
+1. Call the `auth/token` endpoint.
 1. Get the token from the response.
 1. Put the token in the header for future calls.
-Remove the API key from the header for future calls, because we only need it for the `auth/token` function.
+Remove the API key from the header for future calls, because we only need it for the `auth/token` endpoint.

-After this sequence, the `HttpClient` object is ready to be used with any other API call that is within the scope of the initial API key.
+After this sequence, the `HttpClient` object is ready to be used with any API call that is within the scope of the initial API key.

 {% highlight cs %}
 lusing Newtonsoft.Json.Linq;